mrdenizo/EDIC/README.md

 # EDIC
 Elite:Dangerous Inara connector

-Connect your data to Inara with this app.
+Connect your data to Inara and EDDN with this app.

 # How to use
 1. Open Elite dangerous